 - ⅓ teaspoon crushed red pepper

 - 3 sprigs fresh rosemary, finely chopped

 Add all the ingredients into a medium-sized pot - stir everything together.
-Bring the pot’s contents to a boil over medium heat.
+Bring the pot’s contents to a boil over medium-high heat.
 After cooking for several minutes, begin breaking the tomatoes up with a large wooden spoon.
-Once every tomato is completely smashed, reduce heat to low and simmer for 80 minutes - stirring semi-frequently.
+Once every tomato is completely smashed, reduce heat to low and simmer for 60 minutes - stirring semi-frequently.